wtayyeb/django-postman/docs/notification.rst

 For users
 ---------
+Special case: In case of a rejection by the auto moderation feature, the user is immediately aware of it, so there is no need for a notification in addition.

 If a notifier application is configured (see :ref:`optional_settings`), the following labels are used:

 * ``postman_rejection`` to notify the sender of the rejection